What is Crypt?

 I told them that Crypt was a hacking game, and gave them their task:

 Everything else was up to them, including figuring out how to accept a mission.

-The test didn’t include nearly enough players to result in any conclusive lessons, but we did notice a few big issues that had eluded us previously.
+The test didn’t include nearly enough players to result in any conclusive lessons.
+We did notice a few big issues, though.
 One of the main issues was that most players would not read even the tiny amount of text we had on the missions window.
 So, right away, I made this portfolio.

 I put together a full report on the user tests, including insights and possible solutions.
 Click for the full report in stunning PDF format.